Columbia County Launches New Housing Support Programs

 Columbia County Department of Social Services (DSS) is partnering with St. Catherine’s Center for Children, Legal Aid Society of Northeastern New York, and Columbia-Greene Continuum of Care to expand housing services and support due to COVID-19 in Columbia County.
-The new initiatives are funded through a $253,000 grant New York State through the Office of Temporary and Disability Assistance (OTDA).
+The new initiatives are funded through a $253,000 grant from New York State Office of Temporary and Disability Assistance (OTDA).

 “The economic impacts of COVID-19 have particularly impacted those at risk of homelessness and the working poor, says Robert Gibson Commissioner of DSS.
 “This program will help alleviate some of those stresses and keep people housed.”